Ank-ngx/Phonebook/README.md

 # Phonebook
 Example: https://contacts.anking.ru

-This app working with backend on Codeigniter (PHP) and Mysql
+This app working with API on Codeigniter (PHP) and Mysql

 Using external storage for Offline mode and Sync on startup.